14 Aug 2019

 According to the World Bank, China is the second-largest economy in the world, behind the United States, ahead of Japan.

-According to UNCTAD World Investment Report, China became the second-largest recipients of FDI inflows (USD 136 billion) in the world in 2017 (up from the 6th in 2007), behind the United States (USD 275 billion).
+According to UNCTAD World Investment Report, China was the second-largest recipients of FDI inflows (USD 139 billion) in the world in 2018 (China ranked 2nd in 2008), behind the United States (USD 252 billion).

-According to WTO, China was the world’s 5th largest exporter of commercial services in 2017 (up from the 16th in 1995), reaching USD226 billion.
+According to WTO, China was the world’s 5th largest exporter of commercial services in 2018 (up from the 16th in 1995), reaching USD265 billion.

 According to HKSAR Marine Department, Shanghai’s container throughput surpassed Singapore and ranked the first in the world since 2010.